-Q Sciences has a pretty solid mission: to bring happiness to as many people as possible.
+Q Sciences is a wellness MLM that has a pretty solid mission: to bring happiness to as many people as possible.

 He actually came out of retirement to start Q Sciences.
 He decided to work with Mark Wilson because he was so impressed by the results of a product Wilson was creating up in Canada.
 The product was alleviating stress in great numbers, especially in children, and had been doing well in Canada for 17 years.

 After discussing, Wilson agreed to give Hogge exclusive rights to market the product through direct sales, and Q Sciences was born.

 The company easily surpassed their first-year growth projections by a huge margin, doubling their sales in their second quarter of 2013.
 They almost doubled their distributor numbers as well.

 They continued to double their revenue every year the first few years they were in business.
 We can’t be sure that growth rate has been maintained.
 No new information has been published.

 Q Sciences has a 4-to-1 customer to salesforce ratio.
 Their product sales speak for themselves, independent of their recruitment practices, which is rare in MLM.